darcato/pysmlib/doc/index.rst

 Python Finite State Machines for EPICS
 ======================================

-PySmlib is a Python library which helps creating event based finite state machines (fsm) for `Epics Control System <http://www.aps.anl.gov/epics/>`_.
+Pysmlib is a Python library which helps creating event based finite state machines (fsm) for `Epics Control System <http://www.aps.anl.gov/epics/>`_.
 Each fsm runs in a different thread and, by default, continues its execution until explicitly stopped.
 A convenient loader is provided to help loading multiple fsm together,